mbed92/cloud-normal-estimator-pcl/README.md

 + Input: point cloud without normals - pcl::PointCloud<pcl::PointXYZ>
 + Output: point cloud with added estimated normals - pcl::PointCloud<pcl::PointXYZINormal>

+---

+This code is based on PCL tutorials available on: http://pointclouds.org/

 ## Usage
 ./point2normal cloud_without_normals(ply or pcd) name_of_new_cloud_with_normals(ply or pcd)